 - Work with national carer organisations to ensure appropriate carer support and involvement with ACP.

 The ACP team recently held two anticipatory care planning focus groups in Lanarkshire.
 There were lively and informative discussions with regard to ACP and the beneficial outcomes for individuals, carers and care providers.
 Participants shared real-life stories on patient and carer experiences and the positive impact of planning ahead and having ACP discussions at the right time.

 Participants were also encouraged to provide comments and feedback on how to improve on areas within the ACP process to embed successfully within future culture and practice, and on sustainable measures.
 Feedback from the events was very positive: participants really enjoyed having the opportunity to contribute to the sessions.

 Find out more

-You can access resources related to anticipatory care planning on the ACP work stream page on the Living Well in Communities community site.
+You can access resources related to anticipatory care planning from the ACP toolkit on the Living Well in Communities community site.
 There is also more information on Living Well in Communities and related programmes on the ihub website.